BookATest/api/README.md

-# Book A Test
+# Book A Test - API

 A system for organisations to manage the online bookings of appointments to check for HIV.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites